 Is NSO required?

 For all first time freshman, yes, NSO is required.
-Transfer students are welcome to attend any part of NSO 2013, and they will also receive a transfer student session outline in the complete NSO packet sent in July.
-New Student Orientation is full of important information about how to be a successful Webster student.
-It has also been shown that students who participate in New Student Orientation have higher retention rates, because they are more connected to the university and have a better understanding of what Webster can offer them in terms of programs and services.
+Transfer students are welcome to attend any part of NSO 2016, and they will also receive a transfer student session outline in the complete NSO packet sent out in July.
+New Student Orientation is a packed weekend of important information about how to become a successful Webster student.
+It has also been shown that students who participate in New Student Orientation have higher retention rates because they become more connected to the university and receive a better understanding of what Webster can offer in terms of programs and services.

 Do international students need to attend both International Student Orientation and New Student Orientation?

 Yes.
 International students are expected to attend both New Student Orientation and International Student Orientation.
 To register for International Student Orientation, please fill out the Online Request Form.

 How much does NSO cost?

 NSO is completely free for new students.
 Additional meals need to be purchased for family members coming to NSO with their student.
 Prices for meals are listed on the Registration page.

 Are there NSO events specifically for parents, transfer students, commuter students, etc.?